Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 I also tried communicating with PostgreSQL using the SQLAlchemy API to directly query the database and show the results of my analysis (@data extraction queries).

 # Short term Goal of this Project
-To gether insights to guide a future ICO event for a startup.
+To gather insights that could guide a future ICO event for a startup.

 # Long term Goal of this Project
 To add extra sources of ICO data and automate this process.